The Danish Agency of Family Law (Familieretshuset): Processing Time Explained

 The Single Biggest Reason for Delays: Name Mismatches

-In our experience, ~70% of AFL queries are about names not matching across documents.
+In our experience, the most common reason for follow-up queries from Familieretshuset is names not matching across documents.
 Examples:

 • A Russian woman whose passport shows the transliterated name "Anna Smirnova" but whose Russian divorce decree shows "Анна Смирнова" — we add a transliteration certificate.